adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-inline-validation-is-problematic.md

 Inline validation causes many problems and forces users to switch between filling in forms and fixing them.

-Inline validation is used to avoid users seeing lots of errors after filling a long form.
-Assuming this is a big problem, we can solve this by:
+Designers like inline validation because it avoids users seeing lots of errors after filling a long form.
+Assuming this is a true we can solve this by:

 * Removing unnecessary fields
-* Ensuring fields are well-understood (clear guidance)
+* Ensuring fields are well-understood with clear guidance
 * Using [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/)

 In any case, designing the perfect inline validation experience is nigh on impossible.
 Any potential benefit is outweighed by the problems it introduces.